Bill Murdoch: Provincial

 The Progressive Conservatives lost the 2003 election though Murdoch was re-elected in his own riding.
 After the election, he considered sitting as a member of the New Democratic Party; not for ideological reasons, but in order to give the NDP official party status in the legislature after it fell one short of the required eight seats.
 Though Murdoch's beliefs are far removed from NDP policy, he claimed he was willing to cross the floor because the party deserved a voice in the legislature.
 The plan was seriously considered by NDP leader Howard Hampton, but came to nothing.
 The NDP subsequently won a by-election, and regained party status on their own.

 During the 2007 Ontario election, Murdoch sparked controversy by being the first PC caucus member to publicly oppose the party leader John Tory's proposal for public funding of all private religious schools in the province.
 Murdoch stated that although he initially supported the plan, the widespread opposition by his constituents convinced him to reconsider his position.
 He has stated that if the issue came before the legislature, he would vote against it.
 Tory, commenting on Murdoch's position, stated, "When you look up maverick in the dictionary you find his picture there — in colour...."

 On September 12, 2008, he was suspended from the Progressive Conservative caucus for openly calling for Tory's resignation.
 On September 18, 2008, he was permanently expelled from the Progressive Conservative caucus and sat as an Independent member of the legislature.

 On April 23, 2009, Progressive Conservative interim leader Bob Runciman announced Murdoch would be returning to the PC caucus effective immediately.

 On July 5, 2010, Murdoch announced that he would retire after the 2011 provincial election, which saw the Progressive Conservatives maintain their hold on the Bruce-Grey-Owen Sound riding under first-time MPP Bill Walker.

 After politics

-Murdoch, since retiring from politics, has been hosting an open-line radio talk show on CFOS 560 AM (Owen Sound, Ontario) on Monday, Wednesday and Friday mornings (9-10 AM Eastern Time) which, dependent upon the day of the week, is identified on air as "Murdoch Mondays", "Mid-week with Murdoch" and/or "Rock and Talk with Murdoch".
-In addition to talk, the program also showcases the music of local (mainly Grey and Bruce counties) recording artists.
-In July 2022 he was admitted to the Chapman house hospice at 77 years old for cancer, he was awarded a Platinum Jubilee medal by MP Alex Ruff for his community service.
+After retiring from politics, Murdoch hosted an open-line radio talk show on CFOS 560 AM (Owen Sound, Ontario) on Monday, Wednesday and Friday mornings (9-10 AM Eastern Time) which, dependent upon the day of the week, was identified on air as "Murdoch Mondays", "Mid-week with Murdoch" and/or "Rock and Talk with Murdoch".
+In addition to talk, the program also showcased the music of local (mainly Grey and Bruce counties) recording artists.
+In July 2022 he was admitted to the Chapman house hospice at 77 years old for cancer.
+He was awarded a Platinum Jubilee medal by MP Alex Ruff for his community service.
 He died on August 16, 2022.
+A funeral was held for Murdoch in Owen Sound and was interred in the McLean's Cemetery in Bognor, Ontario.